-BUY ONE GET ONE HALF PRICE – How does it work?
+2019 CRUISE SPECIAL OFFERS – BUY ONE, GET ONE HALF PRICE IF BOOKED BY 3RD DECEMBER!
+How does it work?
 1st passenger pays the price shown, second passenger pays half that price!*

 Join us aboard Marco Polo for an unforgettable cruise to Canada in the fall.
 After a leisurely cruise down the East Coast of England from Rosyth to London Tilbury, You’ll strike out across the Atlantic on your way to the scenic shores of Newfoundland and Nova Scotia.
 Explore some of Canada’s most remote towns and resorts, and experience Fall in the cosmopolitan cities of Quebec and Montreal.